What's on

 Nearby on IrelandMe

 • Doolin - Three kilometres north of the Cliffs visitor centre on the Wild Atlantic Way.
-Gus O’Connor’s, founded 1832, runs trad sessions most nights, and the pier takes the ferry to the Aran Islands.
-Homestead Cottage earned a Michelin star within seven months of opening.
+Gus O’Connor’s pub has been running trad sessions since 1832, and the pier runs the Aran Islands ferry.

-• Ballyvaughan - Where the Burren meets the bay.
-Monk’s Pub at the harbour pier does the chowder the coast is known for, and every road south from the village climbs into the limestone within two minutes.
-O’Loclainn’s whiskey bar has been run by the same family for seven generations.
+• Ballyvaughan - Where the Burren meets Galway Bay.
+Monk’s Pub at the harbour pier does a chowder worth stopping for, and the limestone hills start within minutes of the village.